Profile Location

 3. Analytics Events

 As a last resort, we use location data from analytics events (like page views or clicks) captured during website visits or interactions with your marketing campaigns.
-While less precise than billing or saved addresses, this helps us understand where visitors are browsing from before they provide any address information.
+While less precise than profile or company addresses, this helps us understand where visitors are browsing from before they provide any address information.

 How We Choose Between Sources